micnews/match-webspeak/README.md

 # match-webspeak

-Tests properly formatted text against webspeak responses from users.
+Detects match between formal text and webspeak variations of the same text.

 ## Installation